-- If you are going to freeze some sample, separate it and put it in the freezer.
+- If you are going to freeze some sample, separate it into portions and put it in the freezer.

 - Heat distilled water in microwave so that it is tepid (the temperature of a baby’s bottle).
 Too hot will kill the FMT and too cold will be uncomfortable for you to hold in.

 - To make saline add ¼ tsp. sea salt to 1 cup distilled water.
 Do not use table salt with additives.